ykshang/eslint-custom-rule/docs/rules/disabled-jQuery-proto.md

-# The rule to disabled some prototype peoperties or method for some object (disabled-properties-object)
+# The rule to disabled some prototype peoperties or method for jQuery (disabled-jQuery-proto)

 Please describe the origin of the rule here.